 - Visitors agree to comply with Compassion’s regular correspondence process and channel all communication through the ministry.

 - Visitors should not, under any circumstances, pursue or respond to communications with a Compassion child or student through Facebook or other social networking sites.

 - All gifts intended for a Compassion child or student, their family, or the community, will be in accordance with Compassion’s policies.
-Visitors may not give cash directly to the student centre staff, Compassion staff, the child or student, or their family.
+Visitors may not give cash directly to the child developmental centre staff, Compassion staff, the child or student, or their family.

 As each visit is unique, the expenses involved in your personal visit will depend on the logistics necessary.
 The information below details our expense and cancellation policy.
 Your Visit Specialist will walk you through the costs associated with your Custom Visit as well.